nvpro-pipeline/VkHLF/README.md

 # VkHLF GPU Resource Tracking
 Vulkan does not have any automatic resource tracking.
-It is possible to change or delete resources which are currently in use on the GPU which will most likely result in strage behaviour, or worst case in an application or system crash.
+It is possible to change or delete resources which are currently in use on the GPU which will most likely result in strange behaviour, or worst case in an application or system crash.

 It is essential to ensure that resources do not get destroyed while they are still in use by the GPU.
 Thus we have implemented a ```vkhlf::ResourceTracker``` interface used by ```vkhlf::CommandBuffer``` to track all resources used to build up the